ADACS-Australia/dfisher_2022a/README.md

 ```
 >>> model = dfisher_2022a.Lm_Const_1GaussModel
 ```
 A single Gaussian model is available within this package.
-Users can customize their own models following developer's note.
+Users can customize their own models following this note.

 5. Fit the cube
 ```